 Are you a retail worker that is required to stand all day in your workplace?

-If you are a retail worker, I probably don't need to tell you retail workers often suffer back pain, swollen feet and ankles, and other bodily aches as a result of their jobs—even if the position doesn’t require heavy lifting.
+If you are a retail worker, I probably don't need to tell you that retail workers often suffer back pain, swollen feet and ankles, and other bodily aches as a result of their jobs—even if the position doesn’t require heavy lifting.
 These effects can all be caused by the physical strain of standing for long periods, damaging employees’ joints and bones and leading to missed days from work.
-But again, you probably sore feet, legs and back after working long hours already.
+But again, you probably have sore feet, legs and back after working long hours already.

 However, things may be changing for California workers who are required to stand for the entirety of their shifts.
 The California Supreme Court has recently ruled that workers should be allowed to sit during some or all of their workdays—a decision that could affect millions of employees.